null

 The Different Flavors of Black Tea

-• Earthy: A flavor that is reminiscent of soil or wet leaves.
+Earthy: A flavor evoking soil or damp foliage.

-• Fruity: A flavor that is reminiscent of fruit, such as citrus or berries.
+Fruity: A flavor reminiscent of fruits, like citrus or berries.

-• Malty: A flavor that is reminiscent of barley or other grains.
+Malty: A flavor akin to barley or other grains.

-• Smooth: A flavor that is free from harsh or unpleasant taste.
+Smooth: A flavor devoid of harsh or unpleasant elements.

-• Sweet: A flavor that is reminiscent of sugar or other sweeteners.
+Sweet: A flavor evoking sugar or other sweetening agents.

 Black Tea vs Others